sanjarcode/attend_lecture_bot/README.md

 ## What
-A bot(bunch of scripts) that attends lectures on Google Meet.
+A bot (😂️ bunch of scripts) that attends lectures on Google Meet.

 ## Why
 Lets you have time for studying things that really matter.
-This script started out as a prank project.
+This as a prank project🤗️.

 ## How
 - It uses the `cron` daemon to fire a script, as per your timetable.
-- Open Chrome, logs in using given credentials.
+- Opens Chrome, logs in using given credentials.
 - Closes the browser, after a specified time(for example 60 minutes).
 - Logs in the status, errors that occurred in a file for future reference.